yugabyte/yb-sql-workshop/isolation-levels/README.md

 ```
 ## Sanity check

 Notice the file `run_all.sh`.
-Eith `cat` it or open it in your favorite text editor.
+Either `cat` it or open it in your favorite text editor.
 Here's what it contains:
 ```
 # ------------------------------------------------------------------------------------------
 # The "black/white marbles" scenario